deltachat/deltachat-pages/_posts/2017-06-04-delta-chat-0-9-1-released.md

 * Make "Encrytion" dialog localizable
 * Update Russian translation

+We've also added some details about the new end-to-end-encryption to the [help](https://delta.chat/en/help#encryption).

 As usual, the update will be available in F-Droid the next days.

 Little roadmap to version 1.0: Add a backup functionality, fix bux (if any ;-) go to Google Play.